Arlan Hamilton: Investing in Black Women’s History

 Several factors contribute to the lack of venture funding for Black founders, including a lack of access to networks, bias and discrimination, and systemic issues such as the racial wealth gap.
 Many Black founders must rely on personal savings, loans, or crowdfunding to get their businesses off the ground, limiting their capacity to scale and compete with more well-funded counterparts.

-However, there are individuals and organizations working to change this, including Arlan Hamilton and Backstage Capital.
+Arlan Hamilton and Backstage Capital have made inroads towards a more equitable venture capital and entrepreneur landscape.
 Hamilton has emerged as a powerful leader focused on investing in historically excluded founders.
-She’s been recognized as a trailblazer on Fast Company’s 2022 Queer 50 list and shares her knowledge in her podcast “Your First Million,” a behind-the-scenes guide to earning your first million dollars, downloads, or customers.
+She has been recognized as a trailblazer on Fast Company’s 2022 Queer 50 list, and shares her knowledge in her podcast “Your First Million,” a behind-the-scenes guide to earning your first million dollars, downloads, or customers.

 “We invest in the very best founders who identify as women, People of Color, or LGBTQ.
 I personally identify as all three.” – Arlan Hamilton